seL4/website/Contribute/git-conventions.md

 ---

-This page outlines the conventions that should be used for git history in the seL4 projects.
-Note that this applies to pull requests where the content is ready to merge.
-If you are raising a pull request for feedback, you do not need to follow the history conventions, but please note this in the description of the pull request to avoid confusion.
+This page outlines the conventions that should be used for git history in the projects under the <a href="https://github.com/seL4">seL4 GitHub org</a>.
+Note that this applies to pull requests where the content is ready to be merged.
+If you are raising a pull request for feedback only, you do not need to follow the history conventions, but please note this in the description of the pull request to avoid confusion.

-We will review the history in pull requests that are *ready to merge*.
+We will review the history in pull requests that are *ready to be merged*.
 If you need help with git, or advice on how to structure your history, please reach out.